Leelu55/Articulus/README.md

 ### Bugs

-- [ ] ripple on Selector buttons borderRadius not correct (sharp instead of rounded edges)
 - [ ] check Unique Words before pushing to model
 - [ ] year LineChart no data displayed
 - [ ] on Samsung A Galaxy Tab Android 9 TTS and STT don't work initially because the Google Speech engine is not used by default -> implement at least an explanation how to enable it